apereo/cas/docs/cas-server-documentation/installation/OAuth-OpenId-Authentication.md

 |-----------------------------------|---------------------------------------------------------------------------------
 | `clientId`                        | The client identifer for the application/service.
 | `clientSecret`                    | The client secret for the application/service.
+| `supportedGrantTypes`             | Collection of supported grant types for this service.
+| `supportedResponseTypes`          | Collection of supported response types for this service.
 | `bypassApprovalPrompt`            | Whether approval prompt/consent screen should be bypassed.
 Default is `false`.
 | `generateRefreshToken`            | Whether a refresh token should be generated along with the access token.
 Default is `false`.
 | `jsonFormat`                      | Whether oauth responses for access tokens, etc should be produced as JSON.
 Default is `false`.
 | `serviceId`                       | The pattern that authorizes the redirect URI(s), or same as `clientId` in case `redirect_uri` is not required by the grant type.

 Service definitions are typically managed by the [service management](Service-Management.html) facility.

+<div class="alert alert-warning"><strong>Usage Warning!</strong><p>CAS today does not restrict strictly enforce the collection of authorized supported response/grant types for backward compatibility reasons.
+This means that if left undefined, all grant and response types may be allowed by the service definition and related policies.
+Do please note that this behavior is <strong>subject to change</strong> in future releases and thus, it is strongly recommended that all authorized grant/response types for each profile be declared in the service definition immediately to avoid surprises in the future.</p></div>

 ### Attribute Release